Edgett Law Firm | November 1, 2016 | Criminal Defense

 If you plead “guilty or “no contest,” there will not be a trial.
 In this scenario, you will either be sentenced right after the verdict or sentenced at a later time.
 If the latter happens, the judge will decide whether you should be held in custody until sentencing or whether you should be released and ordered to appear in court for sentencing.

-If you are convicted of a crime in Plano, TX, schedule a consultation with the Law Offices of Scott Edgett today.
+If you are convicted of a crime in Plano, TX, schedule a consultation with the Edgett Law Firm today.